 The bad news is that many organizations haven’t been able to address these challenges and get the most out of their ETL implementation.

 According to a survey by behavioral analytics company Interana, for example, nearly 70 percent of organizations regularly encounter questions about customer engagement that they’re unable to answer with their current tools.
-Another survey by Xplenty found that 30 percent of business intelligence professionals spend 50-90 percent of their time on just the data preparation alone.

 Seeing an opportunity to fill, services like AWS Glue have stepped in to fill the gaps.
 So what is AWS Glue exactly, and how does it help with organizations’ ETL challenges?